-Exercise might be a hard sell in your current state, but multiple researchers recommend a bout of cardio to kick off the day.
-Vladyslav Vyadzovskiy, neuroscience professor at the University of Oxford, wrote that “while running may tire your body out, such exercise might actually reduce your brain’s need for sleep.”
+Exercise might be a hard sell in your current state, but multiple researchers have found that a bout of cardio helps to kick off the day.
+As Vladyslav Vyadzovskiy, professor of neuroscience at the University of Oxford, put it: “While running may tire your body out, such exercise might actually reduce your brain’s need for sleep.”

 8 AM: Coffee Good, Donuts Bad

-And get breakfast, but steer clear of sugary foods.
-“Watch your food choices today,” says Conroy.
+Eat breakfast, but steer clear of sugary foods.
+“Watch your food choices today,” Conroy says.
 “Studies show that people who are sleep-deprived tend to choose foods that are higher in calories and crave more sugary or salty snacks.”

 8:30 AM: Keep Your Conversations Strictly Business

-Have tentative lunch plans with a high-maintenance friend?
+Have tentative plans to chat with a high-maintenance friend over lunch?
 Bow out now.
-“Our ability to regulate emotions is impaired without sleep and we might say or do things we will ultimately regret,” says Ben-Simon.
+“Our ability to regulate emotions is impaired without sleep, and we might say or do things we will ultimately regret,” says Eti Ben-Simon, a psychologist and sleep researcher at the University of California, Berkeley.
 “It would be wise to stay clear of people that typically require some energy to be polite to.”
 That’s a nice way of saying that exhaustion makes you more likely to go ape-shit.

 It’s not the day to start that Berlitz language tape.
 “Don’t learn new things [today],” says Ben-Simon.
 “The brain has not had a chance to process yesterday’s information and is now literally out of memory.”

-But, if you have mentally taxing work to do, get it done now, because your internal clock is still keeping your biological processes on schedule.
-“There is a surge of cortisol in the morning that helps you start your day (in normal conditions) that could help a bit with the impact of sleep loss,” he says.
+If you have mentally taxing work to do, get it done now.
+Why?
+Well, your internal clock is still keeping your biological processes on schedule.
+“There is a surge of cortisol in the morning that helps you start your day, in normal conditions, that could help a bit with the impact of sleep loss,” Ben-Simon says.

 Studies dating back to 1939 link smacking gum with increased alertness and, in some cases, improved focus and reduced fatigue and stress.
-Type of gum flavor doesn’t seem to affect cognitive benefits — but honestly, nobody chews Big Red anymore.
+The type or flavor of gum doesn’t seem to matter in terms of cognitive benefits — but honestly, nobody chews Big Red anymore.

 11 AM: Caffeine, Water, Repeat

-Be aware of your caffeine intake, warns Conroy, because you don’t want to exceed 400 mgs in 1 day.
-That’s bad news.
-But you can go low and slow, and there are caffeinated alternatives to coffee. such as green tea, dark chocolate, or chocolate tea … also known as cocoa.
+Be aware of your caffeine intake, warns Conroy, because you don’t want to exceed 400mg in one day.
+But you can go low and slow, and there are caffeinated alternatives to coffee, such as green tea and dark chocolate.

 That never-ending pasta bowl?
 Skip it.
-Both Conroy and Ben-Simon says stuffing your face will leave you susceptible to afternoon sluggishness.
-Don’t worry, the Olive Garden will still be there tomorrow.
+Both Conroy and Ben-Simon say that stuffing your face will leave you susceptible to afternoon sluggishness.

-“The tip I’m most passionate about is taking a nap,” says Conroy.
+“The tip I’m most passionate about is taking a nap,” Conroy says.
 Ideally, you want to nap for 15 to 20 minutes in a dark, quiet room.
 If you have an office, close the door, set an alarm, and make sure to get up when it blares.
+That probably goes double if you’re catching a quick nap at home.
 Otherwise, you’ll fall into a deep, hard-to-get-out-of sleep that can leave you feeling disoriented.

-2 PM: Down One More Cup Of Coffee (If You Want)
+2 PM: Down One Last Cup of Coffee (If You Want)

 You might be a sack of yawns at this point, but you can still jeopardize tonight’s sleep by overdoing it on caffeine too late in the day.
 Researchers recommend cutting off caffeine at least 6 hours before you plan to hit the sack.

-The brighter and bluer the better.
-While nighttime blue-light exposure is a recipe for ruining sleep (you know that right?), Conroy says that gawking at a high-intensity light source for 30 minutes can charge you up during the day.
-And the afternoon, research suggests, absorbing blue light can help workers ward off post-lunch lethargy.
+The brighter and bluer, the better.
+Although nighttime blue-light exposure is a recipe for sleep disaster, Conroy says that staring at a high-intensity light source for 30 minutes can charge you up during the day.
+In the afternoon, research suggests, absorbing blue light can help workers ward off post-lunch lethargy.